This article’s statistics come from third-party sources and do not represent the opinions of this website.

 Is There Ever a Time When an Obese Pet Shouldn’t Be Put on a Diet?

-Yes, in certain cases, a calorie-restrictive diet should be avoided.
-These included pets suffering from certain illnesses (like cancer, renal disease, or cardiac dysfunction) or pets that are pregnant or nursing.
+Yes.
+There are times when a calorie-restrictive diet should be avoided.
+These include pets suffering from certain illnesses (like cancer, renal disease, or cardiac dysfunction) or pets that are pregnant or nursing.

 These animals likely need all the nutrients that they can get, so treating their obesity will likely have to wait until their other issues are resolved.